 Hydrostatic Pressure Testing

-Standard hydrostatic testing procedures entail filling the test vessel with liquid, bleeding out air and then pressurizing the piece.
-Our technicians thoroughly examine the vessel for leaks or permanent changes in shape.
-The test is performed with a nearly incompressible (compressible only by weight, not air pressure) liquid, usually water or oil, because it will only expand by a very small amount should the test piece fail and not pose a danger to the technician.
-The hydrostatic pressure test can also be performed with pressurized air, but the test is generally carried out with the vessel under water for safety reasons.
-LTI is equipped to provide hydrostatic pressure testing using water, oil, or air under water.
-Water is our most commonly used test medium because it is less expensive than oil, an easier method to set up than air, and is the least costly of the three.
+Standard hydrostatic pressure testing procedures entail filling the test vessel with liquid, bleeding out air and then pressurizing the piece.
+The NDE inspector thoroughly examines the vessel for leaks or permanent changes in shape.
+The hydro test is performed with a nearly incompressible (compressible only by weight, not air pressure) liquid, usually water or oil, because it will only expand by a very small amount should the test piece fail and not pose a danger to the technician.
+The hydrostatic pressure test can also be performed with pressurized air, but this leak test is generally carried out with the vessel under water for safety reasons.

 The pressure used in hydrostatic pressure testing is always considerably more than the operating pressure to give the customer a margin for safety.
 Typically the test is performed at 150 percent of the design or working pressure.
-For example, if a pipe was rated to a working pressure of 2000 PSI, it would be tested at 3000 PSI.
-Our technicians can test tubing, pipe and coils to pressures up to 10,000 PSI in many cases.
+For example, if a pipe was rated to a working pressure of 2000 PSI, it would be tested at 3000 PSI to ensure reliability.

 - Testing Medium – water, oil, air (under water)